Proven-Paradox/shaper-system/Handbook.md

 #### Scorch X
 On fire or dealing with a lingering burn.
 This reduces your Mental Defense by X for its duration.

+#### Shock X
+Shocked, rattled by sonic damage, or the like.
+This reduces your Mental Attack by X for its duration.

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -10.
 Unless a different duration is listed, Staggers only last one round (or six seconds outside of Initiative).